The Ultimate Packing Guide: One Year Traveling

 • Entry Permit; reserves, campgrounds, countries, etc.

-• Activity/Day Passes; some cities will offer day passes for entry to several iconic/historical sites, activities, or the like
+• Activity/Day Passes; some cities will offer day passes for entry to several iconic/historical sites, activities, or the like.

 Takeaways